hunter-h25/AboutMe/README.md

 - Repeating guess detection
 - Simpler way of checking if the player's guess is in the word
 - Set the user to see one screen at a time

+### ParagraphAnalyzer
+This is a program that will take a user inputed paragraph or text and display the following features:
+- Word count
+- Word frequency
+- Charcter count
+- Character count excluding spaces
+- Sentence Count